AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 ## Create and manage landing pages {#acs-gs-marketers-lp}

+**TO UPDATE > Explain changes for ACS users**

-Adobe Campaign allows you to create, design, and share landing pages.
+Adobe Campaign v8 web user interface comes with a reimagined user experience for landing pages.
+Campaign allows you to create, design, and share landing pages.
 Landing pages enable you to direct your users to online forms where they can update their data, opt-in/out from receiving your communications, or subscribe to a specific service such as a newsletter.

 Learn more about landing pages in the following sections:

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>